blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 - 5. Meemaamsa / Purva Meemaamsa
 	- **Brief**
-		- By Prabhakara and Bhatta
+		- Has variants by Prabhakara and Bhatta
 		- It focuses on the early parts of the Vedas, that deals with rituals
 	- **Foundational Texts**
-		- Purva Meemaamsa Sutra by Jaimini (200 BC)
+		- Purva Meemaamsa Soothra by Jaimini (200 BC)
-		- Purva Meemaamsa Sutra Bhashya by Shabara
+		- Purva Meemaamsa Soothra Bhashya by Shabara
 	- **Metaphysics**
 		-
 	- **Types of Epistemology**